mjspriggs/overview/slas.md

 # Service Level Agreements (SLAs)
 {: #slas}

-{{site.data.keyword.cloud_notm}} aims to deliver the highest levels of availability and offers a service level agreement (SLA) which provides credits against service charges should a service fail to meet its stated availability target.
-The SLA is defined in the [IBM Cloud Service Description](https://www-03.ibm.com/software/sla/sladb.nsf/latest/bm-6605){: external} .
+{{site.data.keyword.cloud}} aims to deliver the highest levels of availability and offers a service level agreement (SLA), which provides credits against service charges should a service fail to meet its stated availability target.
+For more information, see [{{site.data.keyword.cloud_notm}} Service Level Agreements](https://www.ibm.com/terms?id=i126-9268){: external}.
 {: shortdesc}